ssatyal/Project-1-War/README.md

 - Create game logic to evaluate winner each round
 - Send loser's card to game winner's deck
 - Click function fires off a round
+- Add card images to page
+- CSS style page

 Icebox:
 - Reset button for the game

+Scrapped:
+- Game round appends to page (score is based on deck anyway)
+- Counters keep track of scores and rounds (see above)
+- add HTML elements to append game logs to (logs would be lengthy additions to page)

 # User Stories
 As a <role> I should be able to <goal> so that <reason>